 Carl is a pre-eminent Australian composer of contemporary classical music.
 From 1975 he worked as a freelance pianist and composer with a variety of theatre and dance companies and ensembles.
 Carl’s catalogue includes seven symphonies, eleven concertos, music for film, television and theatre, electronic music and numerous chamber works.
 Since 2000 Carl has been the Artistic Director of Musica Viva Australia.
 In 2005 he was awarded the Don Banks Music Award and in 2014 Carl was appointed as an Officer of the Order of Australia for distinguished service to the performing arts as a composer, conductor, academic and artistic director, and to the support and mentoring of emerging performers.

 A few years after publishing his infamous ‘LIKE’ magazine at school Peter moved into a career as a political cartoonist and children’s content creator.
+He has illustrated over forty children's books.
 His humorous books include the Far Out Brussel Sprout!
 Series with sales over a million copies and his cartoons have been published in Nation Review, The Age, Sunday Observer, Herald Sun and corporate magazines.

 Tim is a performer, deviser, director, puppeteer, improviser and animator who creates and performs original, imaginatively engaging theatrical experiences born from improvisation and experimentation.
 Since graduating from Notre Dame University, Fremantle with a Bachelor of Performing Arts in 2005, Tim has participated in international workshops, including studying clown and physical comedy with Dell’Arte International in Blue Lake California, puppetry workshops with Spare Parts Puppet Theatre in Fremantle and Blind Summit in the UK.
 He has co-created many shows, some of which won awards and continue to tour all over the world.
 He is a founding member of The Last Great Hunt and a Sidney Myer Fellowship recipient.